withastro/astro/packages/astro/README.md

 ### Yarn

 [Yarn](https://yarnpkg.com/) works as a package manager in Astro apps.
-However, __Yarn 2__ changes how module resolution works in Node apps and doesn't support modules written in ESM at the moment.
-Since Astro is written entirely in ESM, you can't use Yarn 2 in Astro apps.
-We'll continue to track Yarn 2 as they fix these core bugs.
+However, __Yarn 2__'s Plug'n'Play feature, aka 'pnp', changes how module resolution works in Node apps and doesn't support modules written in ESM at the moment.
+Since Astro is written entirely in ESM, you can't use the pnp feature. in Astro apps.
+We'll continue to track this feature as they fix these core bugs.
+However, you can disable pnp by adding `nodeLinker: 'node-modules'` to your `.yarnrc.yml`, which will make Yarn 2 compatible with Astro.

 ### 🚀 Build & Deployment